erroronline1/caro/readme.md

 | footer | yes or no | yes |

 ## Useage notes and caveats

+### General
+This software has been developed with good intend.
+It is supposed to make managing regulatory requirements a little less exhausting.
+However the usecase is tailored to the [teams](#the-team) personal experiences working in a medical aid providing facility, hopefully scalable to your basic demands.

+Life, the medical field and regulatory requirements are complicated, agile and unpredictable.
+Behind each corner another new directive possibly lurkes.
+So the CARO App tries to be agile as well to quickly match the auditors next idea.
+This can (possibly due to the teams incapacity) hardly be implemented completely within an easy comprehensible user interface.
+By personal experience less than 1 percent of staff can comprehend regular expressions and the sheer amount of settings this kind of software requires to handle the indended tasks.
+Therefore after some fruitless attempts finally the decision has been made to leave these dials as they are.
+Especially dataprocessing of inhomogenuous tables with the [CSV Processor](#csv-processor) and defining [runtime variables](#runtime-variables) may need a somewhat advanced computer enthusiast to set up.

 ### Network connection handling
 * The application caches requests.
 Get requests return the latest successful retrieved version, which might not always be the recent system state on connection loss, but is considered better than nothing.
 From a risk point of view it is more reliable to have a record on a slightly outdated form than no record at all.
 POST, PUT and DELETE requests however are stored within an indexedDB and trying to be executed once a successful GET request indicates reconnection to the server.
 This might lead to a delay of data but is better than nothing.
 However note that this only is reliable if the browser does not delete session content on closing.
 This is not a matter of the app but your system environment.
 You may have to contact your IT department.